 - Click here for the water level forecasts from the Corps of Engineers

 - Click here for more about Lake Lanier Action Zones

 Historical Water Level Data

 The record low level of the lake occurred in December of 2007 when the lake fell to an elevation of 1050.79 ft, approximately 20 feet below its full level.The record high was in April of 1964 when the lake reached elevation 1077.2 ft, approximately 6 feet above its full level.

 Factors Affecting Water Levels

 Lake Lanier’s water level will rise and fall depending upon several factors including periods of drought or heavy rain, hydropower production, flood control, and downstream fish and wildlife management.
-Water supply is also cited as a factor and is currently at issue regarding the lake’s ultimate list of legal purposes (see Controversy section).

 Effects of Low Water Levels

 In addition to an overall unappealing look, there are many tangible downsides to low water levels at Lake Lanier.
 They range from stress on area businesses that depend on a high volume of lake activity to lakefront home values to how often someone in Atlanta may water their lawn.